What are biosimilars?

 As discussed above, biosimilars are targeted to be identical or highly similar to drugs already on the market.
-Biobetters are “better” versions that the marketed product.
+Biobetters are “better” versions of the marketed product.
 They exhibit some superiority over a marketed drug, such as an improved formulation or structural changes that may lead to better efficacy or safety.

 Biosimilar and Biobetter Development

 Biosimilar development and approval relies heavily on the data obtained from the protein characterization and comparability studies that have been performed on the biosimilar and the originator.
 For traditional recombinant proteins, much more emphasis is placed on the clinical studies.
 Therefore, it is important to plan effective biosimilar comparability and characterization studies, which assess all structural, physicochemical, biophysical and functional attributes.

 Biobetters are treated as new drugs by the regulators and therefore have the additional regulatory requirements over biosimilars.
 However, the active drug is still well known and therefore development time and costs should be lower than with a new drug.
 Some companies have even opted developed a biobetter to their own marketed product, in order to maintain market share and protect themselves against potential biosimilars.